donxito/recipe-generator/README.md

-# Recipe Generator
+# NextBite

 ## 🍳 About The Project

-Recipe Generator is a modern web application designed to help users discover delicious recipes based on the ingredients they have at home.
+NextBite is a modern web application designed to help users discover delicious recipes based on the ingredients they have at home.
 This project showcases full-stack development skills, combining a robust backend with a sleek, responsive frontend.

 ### 🌟 Key Features